spkdroid/Dal-Events/README.md

 ### Installing

-1) Build the project using Android studio
+1) Build the project using Android studio <br>
-2) Generate the Apk file and deploy in your device.
+2) Generate the Apk file and deploy in your device. <br>

 Internet connection is need to fetch the feed from the internet service.